DelusionalLogic/lolot/README.md

 lolot
 =====

 "Lot Of Lines Of Terrible" is a different lua class system that focuses on avoiding repeated verbose statements.
+It also provides heavy weight features with lots of overhead for faster and easier prototyping.

+This was a personal project, it should not be considered as anything but that.

 Usage
 -----